baibiying/CafeBilling/README.md

 }
 ```

-Successful response (same demo order; line order follows the menu, not the request).
+Successful response.
 Money fields are two-decimal strings so the JSON does not go through binary floating point:

 ```json
 {